K-BELAID/ComputationalNeurosciencePortfolio/single_neuron.md

 ## Next Steps
 - Add a second neuron to make a small network
-- Explore effect of varying synaptic weights
+- Explore effect of varying synaptic weights.